Kṣitigarbha: Chinese traditions

 Statue of Dizang at Shishuang Temple in Hunan, China.
 Depicted with a Five-Buddha crown.

 In certain Chinese Buddhist legends, the arhat Mulian (目連) acts as an assistant to Ksitigarbha, known as Dizang, in his vow to save the denizens of hell.
 As a result, Mulian is usually also venerated in temples that enshrine Dizang.
 In folk beliefs, Dizang has a mount called Diting, who is a divine beast that can distinguish good from evil, virtuous and foolish.
 In iconographic form, it is often enshrined at the side of Ksitigarbha, or portrayed with Ksitigarbha riding on its back as a mount.

 Due to his scriptural row as a saviour of hell-beings and his vow of not attaining Buddhahood until the hells are empty, Dizang is commonly invoked in Chinese Buddhist rituals involving the salvific liberations of sentient beings in saṃsāra, such as the Yujia Yankou rite and the Shuilu Fahui ceremony.

-In some areas, the admixture of traditional religions has led to Kṣitigarbha being also regarded as a deity in Taoism and Chinese folk religion.
-Kṣitigarbha Temples (地藏庵 (Dìzàng'ān)) are Taoist temples that usually enshrine Kṣitigarbha as the main deity, along with other gods typically related to the Chinese netherworld Diyu, such as Yanluo Wang and Heibai Wuchang.
+In some areas, the admixture of traditional religions has led to Kṣitigarbha being also regarded as a deity in Taoism and Chinese folk religion. (地藏庵 (Dìzàng'ān)) are Taoist temples that usually enshrine Kṣitigarbha as the main deity, along with other gods typically related to the Chinese netherworld Diyu, such as Yanluo Wang and Heibai Wuchang.
 Believers usually visit these temples to pray for the blessings of the ancestors and the souls of the dead.
 The 30th day of the seventh month of the Chinese calendar is celebrated as his birthday.

 In modern East-Asian and Chinese sources a related notion of blue radiance appears.
 During the English translation (1959) of the Kṣitigarbha Bodhisattva Pūrvapraṇidhāna Sūtra, translator Pitt Chin Hui reported the appearance of “electric-blue light” in the locked shrine of Kṣitigarbha at Poh Ern Si Temple, Singapore, and noted that “Kṣitigarbha Bodhisattva’s colour is a jewel blue of the shade referred to in modern times as electric blue.”
 The vision recalls older textual images comparing the Bodhisattva’s eyes to blue-lotus petals (utpala), and can be interpreted as a poetic expression of his association with the vajra family’s blue-white luminosity rather than a literal bodily colour.

 The Guān Dìzàng Púsà Gōngdé Jīng (觀地藏菩薩功德經, Sūtra on the Contemplation of the Merits of Kṣitigarbha), Taishō vol. 13 no. 412, describes Kṣitigarbha emitting “a blue lotus light illuminating the ten directions” (放青蓮光明遍照十方).